 A 2008 reality TV series, filmed in Singapore and hosted by WMC Vice President, Stephan Fox.
 16 aspiring middleweight fighters from around the world were put together in a house and divided into two opposing teams.
 They took part in challenges and fought against each other for the Contender title and a cash prize of $150,000.

 Stephan Fox’s 2011 follow up to Contender Asia.
 Fighters included Antione Pinto, Cyrus Washington and Jordan Watson.
 As of yet, I haven’t found a way to watch this online.
 If anyone knows of a link, please let me know.
 Watch a teaser here.

 A reality TV show where seven American female fighters including Miriam Nakamoto and Felice Herrig live and train together, trained by Master Toddy with Gina Carano and Lisa King as mentors.
 They compete against each other before going to Thailand to fight against experienced Thai fighters.

 A four-part series following some of the best Muay Thai fighters in America as they fight against Thai champions.

 Muay Thai Journal

 Master Toddy’s follow up from Ring Girls and Fight Girls.
 This reality series features nine female fighters from around the world who train with Master Toddy in Bangkok for six weeks.
 First, they fight each other.
-Then, they fight the Thais.
+Then, they fight Thai opponents.
 This series was aired on Canada’s Fight Network and Australia’s Fuel TV, but is currently unavailable online.
-You can watch the trailer here.
+You can watch the trailer and the pilot episode online.